nishithpandey/NanoRaft/site-src/src/docs/tutorial-building-an-atomic-register.md

 # Tutorial: Building an Atomic Register

-In this section, we will build an atomic register on top of MicroRaft to demonstrate how to implement and use MicroRaft's main abstractions.
+In this section, we will build an atomic register on top of NanoRaft to demonstrate how to implement and use NanoRaft's main abstractions.
 Our atomic register will consist of a single value and only 3 operations: `set`, `compare-and-set`, and `get`.
 In order to keep things simple, we will not run our Raft group in a distributed setting.
 Instead, will run each Raft node on a